w3c/web-locks/README.md

 // Elsewhere...

-// Code 2
+// Program 2
 navigator.locks.acquire('B', async b => {
   await navigator.locks.acquire('A', async a => {
     // do stuff with A and B
   });
 });
 ```
-If code 1 and code 2 run close to the same time (and note they are not awaiting completion), there is a good chance that code 1 will hold lock A and code 2 will hold lock B and neither can make further progress - a deadlock.
+If program 1 and program 2 run close to the same time, there is a chance that code 1 will hold lock A and code 2 will hold lock B and neither can make further progress - a deadlock.
 This will not affect the user agent as a whole, pause the tab, or affect other code in the origin, but this particular functionality will be blocked.

 Preventing deadlocks requires care.
 One approach is to always acquire multiple locks in a strict order, e.g.: